Skip to main content

 Amount of Recovery in Wrongful Death Lawsuits

-Some types of damages are not as closely tied to economic issues, and as a result, can be more speculative.
-Some states also place caps on the amount of potential recovery for these "non-economic" damages, including:
+Some types of damages are not as closely tied to economic losses and, as a result, can be more speculative.
+State laws may also cap the amount of potential recovery for these "non-economic" damages, such as a loss of household services.
+Other wrongful death damages include:

-• The family's loss of love, companionship, care, and comfort
+• The family's loss of companionship, care, and comfort

 • In the case of a spouse or partner, the loss of enjoyment of sexual intimacy, also known as "loss of consortium"